 Bylaw 14 Terms and Duration of Elected NJSPE Officials

 The term of office of all Officers – except the NSPE Delegate – and Directors, Alternate Directors, and Observers representing the Chapters and Interest Groups, shall be for one (1) year.
-The term of office for the two Past Presidents on the Executive Committee shall be for one (1) year.
-The term of office of the two Directors representing the members unaffiliated with either a Chapter or an Interest Group shall be two years on an alternating basis.
-Each NJSPE Executive Committee member and the Directors for unaffiliated NJSPE members may serve one additional consecutive term.
+The term of office for the Past President on the Executive Committee shall be for one (1) year.
+The term of office of the Director representing the members unaffiliated with either a Chapter or an Interest Group shall be one year.
+Only the Vice President, the Secretary, the Treasurer, and the Directors for unaffiliated NJSPE members may serve one additional consecutive term.

 Section 2.
 Effective Date of Position

-All members of the Executive Committee – except the NSPE Delegate – and the Directors, Alternate Directors, and Observers shall assume each’s duties on July 1st next following their selection and shall continue such duties until the following July 1st or until each’s successor has been duly selected and available to assume one’s duties except for the two Directors who represent unaffiliated NJSPE members who shall serve until the second following July 1st or until each’s successor has been duly elected and available to assume her/his duties.
+All members of the Executive Committee – except the NSPE Delegate – and the Directors, Alternate Directors, and Observers shall assume each’s duties on July 1st next following their selection and shall continue such duties until the following July 1st or until each’s successor has been duly selected and available to assume one’s duties.